Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Caleb Martin included, take the court versus the New York Knicks at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+Caleb Martin and his Miami Heat teammates take the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.

-In this piece we'll examine Martin's stats and trends, helping you with your prop bets.
+Let's break down Martin's prop bets, and some stats and trends to help you make good wagers.

 Caleb Martin Prop Bets vs. the Knicks